Arbitration award: Legal requirements

 The legal requirements relating to the making of awards vary from country to country and, in some cases, according to the terms of the arbitration agreement.
 Although in most countries, awards can be oral, this is relatively uncommon and they are usually delivered in writing.

-By way of example, in the United Kingdom, the following are requirements under the Arbitration Act 1996 which the award must comply with, unless the parties agree to vary them under section 52 of the Act:
+By way of example, in England and Wales, the following are requirements under the Arbitration Act 1996 which the award must comply with, unless the parties agree to vary them under section 52 of the Act: